ShivamDude121/React_Clouddify/README.md

 ## 🤝 Contributing

 We welcome contributions from the community!
-To contribute to Muzer, follow these steps:
+To contribute to React Cloudify, follow these steps:

 Fork the repository.